Architecture of Toronto: Apartments and high-rise condominium

 In 1972, the Canadian tax code was radically altered making rental housing much less attractive to investors.
 At the same time, deindustrialization opened a number of new areas to residential development.
 The new projects took the form of high-rise condominiums.
 This form of housing was introduced in the province's Condominium Act in the 1960s, but it was not until the 1980s that condos become very popular.
 An initial condo boom started in 1986, but the market collapsed in the late 1980s and early 1990s recession, and many investors were badly mauled.

-In 1995, condo prices were still 30 percent below the earlier highs.
+In 1995, condo prices were still 30 per cent below the earlier highs.
 That year, a new boom began in Toronto that has continued to this day.
 An unprecedented number of new projects have been built in Toronto.
 In 2000, Condo Life magazine listed 152 separate projects underway within the city of Toronto.
-By 2007, the number of projects in the GTA had reached 247.
+By 2007, the number of projects in the Greater Toronto Area had reached 247.
 This development has led to some observers, such as Natalie Alcoba of the National Post, calling the Manhattanization of Toronto in reference to the densely built-up island borough of New York City.

 The skyline of CityPlace, made up of high-rises built during the early 21st century.

 This development has been concentrated in the downtown core, especially in the former industrial areas just outside the central business district.
 The largest such project is CityPlace, a cluster of condo towers on former railway lands by the lake shore.
 This $2 billion project will eventually consist of 20 different towers housing some 12,000 people.
 Transit-oriented developments are also common in Toronto, such as at North York Centre and Sheppard Avenue East along the namesake subway line and Sheppard West along the subway line's future westward extension to Sheppard West station.